 In order to capture packets it sets up as a VPN on the device and watches everything passing through it, you can filter packets captured to a particular app from a list of all apps installed on the device and filter the results by various factors including hostname, ip etc.

 It also has a man in the middle option (MITM).
 This installs a certificate locally and a plugin to decrypt SSL/TLS connections which allows you to intercept encrypted connections from apps and decrypt the packets.
-The certificate seems to be accepted by most apps (some e.g. chrome, will not accept it as it has it’s own list of trusted CAs).
-You probably don’t want to leave the certificate installed but it can be easily re-installed when needed from within the plugin.
+The certificate seems to be accepted by most apps, although some apps will not trust user added certificates (this is where having root access will help as you can add to the trusted certificate list), and some apps will only trust from their own inbuilt list of certificates.
+Importantly the certificate can be removed and easily re-installed when needed from within the plugin.

-As an example, there’s a particular API I wanted to use for an app I’m working on, it’s open to the public but there’s no official documentation of it’s endpoints and what info there is available on it is quite limited.
-There is however an app which uses the API so by intercepting the requests from the app using pcapdroid I was able to see exactly what endpoints and what parameters it was using to call the API.
+As an example, there’s a particular API I wanted access to, it’s open to the public but there’s no official documentation of it’s endpoints and what info there is available on it is quite limited.
+There is however an app which uses the API so by intercepting the requests from the app using pcapdroid I was able to see exactly what endpoints and what parameters it was using to access the API.

 [image showing requests with [redacted] endpoints]